abhishek-paliwal/2020-LEELA-RECIPES/content/2021-12-01-T013713-sweet-jaggery-wheat-flour-mathri.md

 {{< leelasrecipes-button-block-for-recipe-here-link >}}

-Today we are going to make Sweet Jaggery Flour Mathri.
-So let's see how to make this crispy and sweet Jaggery Flour Mathri.
+Today we are going to make Sweet Jaggery Wheat Flour Mathri.
+So let's see how to make this crispy and sweet Jaggery Wheat Flour Mathri.

 > These mathris are very easy to make and can be stored for 10 to 15 days.

-{{< figure src="https://www.leelasrecipes.com/images/masonary-post/2021/sweet-jaggery-flour-mathri-1.jpg" alt="Image of Sweet Jaggery Flour Mathri" >}}
+{{< figure src="https://www.leelasrecipes.com/images/masonary-post/2021/sweet-jaggery-wheat-flour-mathri-1.jpg" alt="Image of Sweet Jaggery Flour Mathri" >}}

-{{< figure src="https://www.leelasrecipes.com/images/masonary-post/2021/sweet-jaggery-flour-mathri-2.jpg" alt="Image of Sweet Jaggery Flour Mathri" >}}
+{{< figure src="https://www.leelasrecipes.com/images/masonary-post/2021/sweet-jaggery-wheat-flour-mathri-2.jpg" alt="Image of Sweet Jaggery Flour Mathri" >}}

-{{< figure src="https://www.leelasrecipes.com/images/masonary-post/2021/sweet-jaggery-flour-mathri-3.jpg" alt="Image of Sweet Jaggery Flour Mathri" >}}
+{{< figure src="https://www.leelasrecipes.com/images/masonary-post/2021/sweet-jaggery-wheat-flour-mathri-3.jpg" alt="Image of Sweet Jaggery Flour Mathri" >}}

 {{< leelasrecipes-INSERT-RECIPE-HTML-BLOCK >}}